 Qualifying transactions must be reported on a PTR within 30 days of you becoming aware of the transaction, but no later than 45 days after the transaction.
 If the date on which a report is required to be filed falls on a weekend or federal holiday, the filing deadline is extended to the next business day, unless it is the 45th day.
-If the 45th day falls on a holiday or weekend, the deadline will be the last business day before the holiday or weekend.
-Reports are considered timely if they are received by the Clerk, legibly postmarked, or filed electronically on or before the due date.
+If the 45th day falls on a holiday or weekend, the deadline is still the 45th day, i.e. it does not roll forward to the next business day.
+Reports are considered timely if they are received by the Clerk, legibly postmarked, or filed electronically on or before the due date that transaction by August 17 (30 days after awareness of the transaction, but still within the 45-day limit).